Owen3H/json-simple-store/README.md

 # json-simple-store
-A simple KV store, where entries are both cached for current use, and stored in a JSON file as a database.
+A simple KV store, where entries are both cached for current use, and stored in a JSON file as a database.\
 **Note:** This type of local DB will not work on hosting solutions with ephemeral storage.

 While the library has a similar syntax to `Map`, it is actually a plain object (`Record<string, any>`) matching the structure of JSON.\
 This means you can **only use strings for keys**.

+## Why?
+This package was mainly made for myself - I'm sure there are more efficient solutions, but I could not find any that were both simple and not "in-memory".
+Many times I have needed a local database and so I just made this out of necessity for use in other projects.

 ## Installation
+`bun i json-simple-store`

 ## Creating a store
 Constructs a new store with an optional path.
-If no path is specified, it defaults to `default_store.json`
+If no path is specified, it defaults to `default_store.json`.

 > [!WARNING]
 > When a store is created with a path to a file that already exists, the new store is able to overwrite it!